ishaanj0412/SDN_project/README.md

 This concludes the setup for Flutter.

+## Clone the project

+Clone the project from the repository: https://github.com/ishaanj0412/SDN_project

 ## Running the application

 1) Start the emulator or connect or android mobile with your laptop and allow for USB debugging.